How to Send Mass DMs on Twitter Safely in 2026

 Dynamic Rate Limits

-Here's what most guides miss: Twitter uses dynamic rate limits based on your account's reputation score.
+Here is what most guides miss: Twitter uses dynamic rate limits based on your account's reputation score.

 Factors that affect your limits: